October 10, 2022 Town of Brusly Brusly, Louisiana The regular meeting of the Town of…

 Regular bulk trash will be picked up the week of July 8, 2019.
 The extra trash pickup will be Friday, July 26, 2019.

 429 Gwin Street Update: Gregory Sanders reported for his family regarding updates to renovation on property.
-He stated that structural defects were found when work began on some areas of the ceiling.
+He said about his property that structural defects were found when work began on some areas of the ceiling.
 Family is trying to reinforce the ceiling areas in order to continue work.
 Next date to report is October 14, 2019.

 Planning and Zoning Committee:

 Mayor Rhodes read aloud a Variance Request for Non-Compliance, Sec.
 19.31.1 Zoning District R-1 Side Setback, to build a lean to at 3160 Live Oak Dr. for Sean Allain.
 Mr. Sean Allain explained his reasons for requesting the variance and offered to answer any questions posed.
 Some discussion ensued, including comments from Council Member Neisler.
 Having been unanimously recommended by the Planning & Zoning Commission and also having a letter of no objection from the adjourning neighbor, a motion to approve with the condition of the roof being guttered and the structure staying open on three sides, was made by Council Member Andé; seconded by Council Member Daigle.
 Mayor Rhodes opened the floor for public comments.
 Hearing no comments, a roll call vote was had with the following results: